huggingface/smol2operator/README.md

   margin: 16px 0;
   @media (prefers-color-scheme: dark) { border-color: #555; }
 ">
-💡  We also reproduced the two-phase training on a much smaller VLM (nanoVLM-460M).
+💡  <em>We also reproduced the two-phase training on a much smaller VLM (nanoVLM-460M).
 Despite its reduced capacity, the model achieved <strong>~58% on ScreenSpot-v2</strong>, demonstrating that the training strategy scales down effectively, <strong>making it SOTA on ScreenSpot-v2 for this model size (460M parameters)</strong>.
-In addition, aguvis-stage-1 is already included in <a href="https://huggingface.co/datasets/HuggingFaceM4/FineVision">FineVision Dataset</a>!
+In addition, aguvis-stage-1 is already included in <a href="https://huggingface.co/datasets/HuggingFaceM4/FineVision">FineVision Dataset</a>!</em>
 </div>